jhhung/EARRINGS/README.md

 Since SE algorithm uses alignment-based method to find possible adapter, one have to build index first.
 #### SE build
 Before conducting SE adapter trimming, **one has to prebuild index** once for a specific reference genome.
+#### run SE build
 ```sh
 # ./EARRINGS build -r [ref_path] -p [index_prefix]
 > ./EARRINGS build -r ref/hg38_chr1.fa -p earrings_hg38_chr1.
 ```
+#### SE build parameters
+- -h [ --help ]                         Display help message and exit.<br />
+- -r [ --ref_path ]                     Path to the reference genome.<br />
+- -p [ --index_prefix ]                 The index prefix for the built index table.<br />
 #### run SE
-EARRINGS first detects adapter then feeds detected adapter to skewer.
+EARRINGS first detects adapter then feeds the detected adapter to skewer.
 ```sh
 # ./EARRINGS single -p [index_prefix] --skewer [input_file] [skewer_parameters]
 > ./EARRINGS single -p path_to_index. --skewer ../test_data/has_adapter_1.fq
 ```
 #### SE parameters
-- -h [ --help ]                         Display this help message and exit.<br />
+- -h [ --help ]                         Display help message and exit.<br />
-- -p [ --index_prefix ] arg             The index path for single-end.<br />
+- -p [ --index_prefix ]                 The index prefix for prebuilt index table..<br />
-- -d [ --seed_len ] arg (=50)           Seed length for finding adapters for
+- -d [ --seed_len ]                     Seed length used when aligning reads.
-                                      single end reads.
 For very short reads like miRNA, it is recommended to set seed_len to 18. (default: 50)<br />
-- -m [ --max_align ] arg (=0)           Control the maximum number of alignment
+- -m [ --max_align ]                    Control the maximum number of alignment
                                         to abort the reads. (default: 0, not limited)<br />
-- -e [ --enable_mismatch ] arg (=1)     Enable/disable mismatch when doing seed
+- -e [ --enable_mismatch ]              Enable/disable mismatch when doing seed
                                         finding. (default: true)<br />
-- -f [ --prune_factor ] arg (=0.03)     Prune factor used when assembling adapters using debruijn graph.
-                                      kmer number lower than prune factor will be aborted.(default: 0.03)<br />
+- -f [ --prune_factor ]                 Prune factor used when assembling adapters using the de Bruijn graph. kmer occurence lower than the prune factor will be aborted.(default: 0.03)<br />
-- -F [ --fasta ]                        Specify that the input is FastA.
+- -F [ --fasta ]                        Specify input file type as FastA.
 (Default input file format: FastQ)<br />
-- -a [ --adapter1 ] arg (=AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC)
-                                      Default adapter used when auto-detect fails.<br />
+- -a [ --adapter1 ]                     Default adapter used when auto-detect fails. (default: AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC)<br />
 - --sensitive                           Sensitive mode can be used when the user is sure that the dataset contains adapters.
 Under sensitive mode, we do not restrict the minimum number of kmers when assembly adapters.
 By default, the minimum number of kmers must exceed 10.<br/>
-- -s [ --skewer ]                       skewer flag, which follows by skewer's program options<br />
+- -s [ --skewer ]                       Skewer flag, which follows by Skewer's program options.<br />

 ### PE
 #### run PE